Brady Tkachuk

-Braeden Tkachuk (/kəˈtʃʌk/ kə-CHUK; born September 16, 1999) is an American professional ice hockey left winger and captain of the Ottawa Senators of the National Hockey League (NHL).
-Tkachuk was chosen by the Senators as the fourth overall pick in the 2018 NHL entry draft.
+Braeden Tkachuk (/kəˈtʃʌk/ kə-CHUK; born September 16, 1999) is an American professional ice hockey player who is a left winger for the Florida Panthers of the National Hockey League (NHL).
+Tkachuk was chosen by the Ottawa Senators as the fourth overall pick in the 2018 NHL entry draft, and played his first eight seasons with the Senators, serving as captain from 2021 to 2026.
 Prior to turning professional, Tkachuk played one season for the Boston University Terriers, earning All-Hockey East Rookie Team honors.
-He is the brother of Matthew Tkachuk, a forward for the Florida Panthers.
+He is the brother of Panthers teammate Matthew Tkachuk and the son of Keith Tkachuk, who played in the NHL for 18 years.

-Internationally, Tkachuk has represented the US at the 2017 IIHF World U18 Championships, 2018 World Junior Ice Hockey Championships and the 2024 IIHF World Championship.
+Internationally, Tkachuk has represented the United States at the 2017 World U18 Championships, 2018 World Junior Championships, 2024 World Championship and the 2026 Winter Olympics where he won gold alongside his brother.